Sailing the Historic Northwest Passage in a Polar-Class Icebreaker

-“They had once been many; now they were only few,” he said.
-“They pointed to the south, and it was understood that they wanted to go home overland.
-They were not met with again, and no one knows where they went to.”
+In 1854 McClintock also spoke to an Inuit elder named Iggiararjuk "They had once been many; now they were only a few," he said.
+"They pointed to the south, and it was understood that they wanted to go home overland.
+They were not met with again, and no one knows where they went to."

 Canadian Arctic cruise aboard the polar-class icebreaker Kapitan Khlebnikov offers you the opportunity to be one of the very few intrepid souls who have navigated the Northwest Passage.

-Like AL’s other expedition cruises, the voyage includes presentations on the wildlife, geology, glaciers and human history of the High Arctic from natualists, historians and scientists.
+Like AL's other expedition cruises, the voyage includes presentations on the wildlife, geology, glaciers and human history of the High Arctic from naturalists, historians, and scientists.

-Voyagers are flown by plane from Achorage west to Anadyr and from there they are flown by helicopter to the Kapitan Khlebnikov anchored just offshore.
+Voyagers are flown by plane from Anchorage west to Anadyr and from there they are flown by helicopter to the Kapitan Khlebnikov anchored just offshore.